jbezos/tex-hyphen-spanish/README.md

 ### Contenido

+* `tex/eshyphexh.tex` provides exceptions for traditional rules with adh, exh, and a few more.
 * `doc/division.pdf` is a draft of an article (in Spanish) explaining the rules to be applied and how they are being translated into TeX in a unified set of patterns (somewhat outdated).